sveetch/cookiecutter-bireli/docs/project-install.rst

 *******************

-A project will requires `Python`, `pip`_, `virtualenv`_, *GNU make* and a recent *Node.js* already install and some system packages for installing and running.
+A project will requires `Python`, `pip`_, `virtualenv`_, *GNU make* and a recent *Node.js* already installed and some system packages for installing and running.

 Lists below are the required basic development system packages and some other optional ones.